 The checkerboard tiles and oak paneling, along with marble-topped tables and mismatched chairs, make Dishoom a quirky venue.
 Look at the pictures on the wall as many are family photos from one of the owners including a photo of his grandmother that was sent to his grandfather to introduce her before their marriage.

 The food is not your standard curry-fest and the all-day menu includes kebabs and salads as well as healthy roti wraps.
 The Bombay Breakfast Club gives a twist to the classic British breakfast with a cup of chai and Bacon Naan Rolls.

 There are restaurants in Covent Garden, Soho, Shoreditch, and King's Cross.

 Masala Zone is a chain of Indian restaurants with locations across London.
 It's owned by MW Eat, the company behind Amaya, Veeraswamy and Chutney Mary.
 Masala Zone restaurants have contemporary and colorful Indian interiors and serve very popular and tasty Indian cuisine at affordable prices.
 Their Thalis (stainless steel platters loaded with small plates of Indian home food-style dishes) are hugely popular.

 This isn't a fancy restaurant, but the canteen of the London Indian YMCA is open to the public and serves bargain food.
 It's where real Indian people eat and it's very well-priced.
-The Dining Hall is not open all day and evening so check the Indian YMCA website for opening times.
+The Dining Hall is not open all day and evening so check their website for opening times.

 Established in 1926, Veeraswamy is the UK's oldest Indian restaurant.
 It underwent an 80th birthday renovation and has continued to be very popular.
-There is a set price menu as otherwise it can be quite pricey to eat here.
-The food is considered fresh and high quality and they have many returning customers.
+There is a set price menu as otherwise, it can be quite pricey to eat here.
+The food is considered fresh and high quality and has many returning customers.